 - Follow us on Twitter @RegistersOfScot, Facebook and LinkedIn.
 Sign up to our mailing list.

 - This publication covers statistics up to September 2017.↵

 - Note that all average prices reported from the UK HPI are geometric means, which will typically be closer to the median than the arithmetic mean.
 Also note that average price estimates for the most recent months are provisional figures and are likely to change when more recent data is incorporated into the index.
-Revision policies can be accessed here.↵
+Access revision policies.↵

 - Due to a period of 2 to 8 weeks between completion and registration of sales, volume figures based on the month of date of entry are presented up to July because August and September figures may change when more recent sales applications data is received.↵

 - The volume of sales in June 2017 was 10,673 (revised figure), and in July 2016 was 9,249. ↵

 - Cumulative volumes are based on revised HPI Scotland volumes figures (September 2017).↵